rplant8/documentchain/doc/keepass.md

  - Open console
  - Type "_keepass init_" in dms-qt console
  - Keepass pops up and asks for an association id, fill that in, for example, "_mydrkwallet_"
- - TODO: You should get a response like this "_Association successful.
-Id: mydrkwalletdash - Key: AgQkcs6cI7v9tlSYKjG/+s8wJrGALHl3jLosJpPLzUE=_"
+ - You should get a response like this "_Association successful.
+Id: mydrkwalletdms - Key: AgQkcs6cI7v9tlSYKjG/+s8wJrGALHl3jLosJpPLzUE=_"
  - Edit _dms.conf_ and fill in these values
 ```
 keepass=1